Udayanga Weeratunga: Early life and education

 Udayanga was born in Medamulana and received his education from Nalanda College, Colombo.

+Udayanga is the cousin of Mahinda Rajapakse, with their respective mothers being sisters.

 Career

 Weeratunga presented his Letter of Credence to the president Vladimir Putin of Russia on 16 November 2006.
 He served as the ambassador to Russia until president Rajapaksa's defeat in the 2015 Sri Lankan presidential election.

+Arms Sale

 In 2015, Weeratunga was accused by the Ukrainian government of arms sales to the separatist rebels fighting government forces in Ukraine.
-The Sri Lankan government is currently investigating these allegations and withdrawn his diplomatic passport but his whereabouts are not known to the Sri Lankan authorities.The Financial Crimes Investigation Division applied for, but did not receive, an Interpol warrant for his arrest on 30 September 2016.
+The Sri Lankan government investigated these allegations and withdrew his diplomatic passport.
+The Financial Crimes Investigation Division applied for, but did not receive, an Interpol warrant for his arrest on 30 September 2016.